karate-dojo/budokaizen/content/en/iogkf.md

 ## The Journey Continues

+Today the IOGKF is as dedicated to its original purpose as it was in 1979.
+The IOGKF represents the philosophy of Goju-Ryu founder "Bushi" Chojun Miyagi, and with this in mind, it is important to dedicate ourselves to the further improvement and development of Goju-Ryu karate through diligent training, so that we may come to understand the very essence of our art.

 Whether you are beginning your martial arts journey or seeking to deepen your understanding of traditional karate, the IOGKF offers a path of continuous learning and personal growth.
 Through dedicated practice and study under qualified instructors, students develop not only physical techniques but also the mental fortitude and spiritual insight that define true martial artists.

-The guidance of Sensei Morio Higaonna and the global IOGKF community continue to inspire new generations of practitioners worldwide, ensuring that the authentic spirit of Goju-Ryu will endure for centuries to come.
+The legacy of Sensei Morio Higaonna and the current leadership under Sensei Tetsuji Nakamura continue to inspire new generations of practitioners worldwide, ensuring that the authentic spirit of Goju-Ryu will endure for centuries to come.